Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

      [Azure Resource Groups Documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal)

 2. **Subscriptions**
-   - **What are they?**
 Subscriptions are the fundamental unit of billing and access management in Azure.
 They represent a billing relationship with Microsoft and provide a boundary for resource management.

    - **Practical Example:**
      A company might have different subscriptions for: